Rochester-Biomedical-DS/Hackathon-Summer-2024/README.md

 The crucial part of the gene should fall into the peak to make the peak and the gene correlate.
 ## Tasks
-Extract the training dataset's peak-gene pair data from the ATAC and RNA files.
+Extract the 300 rows of ATAC data that appear in the training data by 8/16 at 10 A.M.
+If we cannot come up with an easier way, here is the brute force assignment:
-* Mai: 1-75
+* Ciarrah: 1-100
-* Gary: 76-150
+* Gary: 101-200
-* Jeana: 151-225
+* Jeana: 201-300
-* Ciarrah: 226-300

 # University of Rochester Biomedical Data Science Hackathon Summer 2024